dbu/messenger-demo/README.md

 To generate a bunch of messages to see the queues in action, there is a command `app:generate-messages`.

+## Setup

+You need docker with docker-compose.
+Start the system with

+    make up

+On first run, you nedd to initialize the database with

+    make database
+    make migration

+And get a command line in the container with

+    make shell

+## Usage

 In order to ingest the data, you need to run the message workers.
 Run this Symfony command and choose the queue you want to consume from: